Algiers Motel killings: Abuse of motel guests

 The occupants of the motel annex were rounded up in the first-floor hallway and lined up against the wall.
 The various officers present hit each of the persons in turn, threatening to kill them unless they told the officers who had the gun and was sniping from the motel.
-The two 18-year-old women, Juli Hysell and Karen Malloy, were both forcibly stripped naked and harangued as "nigger lovers".
+Two 18-year-old women, Juli Hysell and Karen Malloy, were both forcibly stripped naked and harangued as "nigger lovers".
 Several of the men were shown a knife on the floor and told to pick it up, so they could be killed in "self-defense".
 In turn, each of the black youths in line were taken into rooms and intimidated with threats or gunshots and told to stay still and quiet or be killed.
 The policeman who had escorted the occupant then returned to the hallway, making some comment about the death of the individual.
 First, per conflicting reports, an officer took one of the youths into a room and fired a shot into the wall, to make the prisoners believe he was dead in a simulated execution.
 He then asked Guardsman Ted Thomas if he wanted to kill one.
 Thomas then took an occupant into a room and shot into the ceiling.

+Death of Aubrey Pollard

-Auburey Pollard was then taken to room A-3 by Officer Ronald August.
+Aubrey Pollard was then taken to room A-3 by Officer Ronald August.
 August would later admit to Pollard's killing, stating it was in self-defense.
 A spent cartridge found next to Pollard was a .300 Savage, a type used for sporting rifles and not issued to police officers.
 Pollard had extensive injuries to his head.
 Witnesses described how he had been beaten on the head with a rifle, with force enough to break the rifle.
 The remaining occupants then admitted that Cooper had a starter pistol and had used it earlier.

+Departure of police and death of Fred Temple

 The sound of gunshots was then heard outside the motel and the police officers left.
 Two remaining officers escorted the remaining prisoners out of the motel annex and told them to run home or they would be killed too.
 The death of the third youth, Fred Temple, occurred at that time or later.
 Several of the prisoners who were allowed to leave recalled Temple still being alive when they left the motel.
 Temple's body was later found in room A-3.
 He had been shot by Officer Robert Paille, who later testified it was in self-defense during a struggle over his gun.